JGrana01/huetil/README.md

 version - display huetils version

 install - install huetil based on the operating system

+update - check for and opptionally install a new version of huetil and possibly the example files

 uninstall - remove huetil and it's conf directory